-We currently derive significant amounts of our revenue from the sale of our proprietary Lapiplasty System, and to a lesser extent from the Adductoplasty System, which we introduced in the third quarter of 2021, as well as our ancillary products.
-The Lapiplasty and Adductoplasty Systems are comprised of single-use implant kits and reusable instrument trays.
-We sell the Lapiplasty and Adductoplasty Systems to physicians, surgeons, hospitals, and ambulatory surgery centers in the United States through a network of employee sales representatives and independent sales agencies.
+We currently derive significant amounts of our generate revenue from the sale of our proprietary Lapiplasty System and to a lesser extent from the minimally invasive variations, Adductoplasty System, which we introduced in the third quarter of 2021, as well as our Hammertoe PEEK Fixation System, SpeedPlate Implant Fixation Platform, single use osteotomes and release instruments, and other ancillary products.
+The Lapiplasty and Adductoplasty Systems are comprised of These systems bring together single-use implant kits, and reusable instrument trays. trays, and surgical techniques.
+We sell the Lapiplasty kits and Adductoplasty Systems single use instruments and other products to physicians, surgeons, hospitals and ambulatory surgery centers in the United States through a network of employee sales representatives and independent sales agencies.
 Our primary product is the Lapiplasty System, which is an instrumented, reproducible approach to 3D bunion correction that helps patients rapidly return to weight-bearing in a post-operative boot.
 We also offer other advanced instrumentation and implants for use in the Lapiplasty and Adductoplasty Procedures or other ancillary procedures performed in high frequency with bunion surgery.

-No single customer accounted for 10% or more of our revenue during the three and six nine months ended June 30, 2023 September 30, 2023.
-We expect our revenue to increase in absolute dollars in the foreseeable future as we expand our sales territories, new accounts and trained physician base and as existing physician customers perform more Lapiplasty Procedures, though it may fluctuate from quarter to quarter due to a variety of factors, including seasonality and the macroeconomic environment.
+No single customer accounted for 10% or more of our revenue during the three and nine months ended September 30, 2023 March 31, 2024.
+We expect our revenue to increase in absolute dollars in the foreseeable future as we expand our product offerings, sales territories, new accounts and trained physician base and as existing physician customers perform more Lapiplasty Procedures, and other procedures using our products, though it may fluctuate from quarter to quarter due to a variety of factors, including seasonality and the macro-economic environment.